The Standard Formula: Encyclopaedia of Prudential Solvency – Chapter 8: Prudential Insurance Regulation in India

 Where business is underwritten from a service company in India, Lloyd’s is treated as a domestic reinsurer in India for the purposes of the “Order of Preference” regime.
 However, if a Lloyd’s underwriter underwrites business on a cross-border basis, it is treated as a CBR.
 Additionally, business underwritten by Lloyd’s in India must fall within the following exceptions:

-- Healthcare insurance for Indian residents in certain circumstances.
+• Health-care insurance for Indian residents in certain circumstances.

-- Risks situated in an SEZ.
+• Risks situated in an SEZ.

-- Marine cargo insurance.
+• Marine cargo insurance.

-- Where the IRDAI has provided its approval.
+• Where IRDAI has provided its approval.

 5. Risk-Based Solvency Regulations

 As detailed in section 2 above, India currently employs a fixed solvency margin regime.
-However, the IRDAI has indicated that there will be a shift toward an RBC regime to bring the Indian insurance industry in line with international standards and to catch up with its peers in North America and Europe as part of its “Insurance for All by 2047” initiative.
+However, IRDAI has indicated that there will be a shift toward an RBC regime to bring the Indian insurance industry in line with international standards and to catch up with its peers in North America and Europe as part of its “Insurance for All by 2047” initiative.

-The IRDAI published a circular in August 2023 which showcased its ambition to transform the Indian insurance industry to “align with the global best practices with the aim of ease of doing business.”
+IRDAI published a circular in August 2023 which showcased its ambition to transform the Indian insurance industry to “align with the global best practices with the aim of ease of doing business.”
 One of the key initiatives in this was the development of an RBC regime.
-The IRDAI also mentioned in the same circular that it has made a detailed study of the Insurance Capital Standard and Insurance Core principles of International Association of Insurance Supervisor and the RBC frameworks of other jurisdictions.32
+IRDAI also mentioned in the same circular that it has made a detailed study of the Insurance Capital Standard and Insurance Core principles of International Association of Insurance Supervisor and the RBC frameworks of other jurisdictions.31

 Conclusion